 - Check out this down-to-earth advice from Colorado Public Radio's education reporter on what to do with kids at home on coronavirus break for who knows how long (without losing it).
 This story from early in the pandemic offers advice that remains valid today.

-- In a daily Lunch Doodles series, beloved children's author and illustrator Mo Willems invites homebound kids into his studio for drawing lessons and inspiration.
+- In the archived Lunch Doodles series, beloved children's author and illustrator Mo Willems invites homebound kids into his studio for drawing lessons and inspiration.
 Also be sure to check out his Small Works Project, which celebrates little acts of kindness.

 - Bring gym class home with a free two-week trial subscription to the Cosmic Kids app, which offers age-appropriate yoga adventures.

 - Log onto the WSU Theatre and Dance Facebook page for news about virtual performances sure to engage and enchant the entire family.

 - Take advice from a classroom teacher and homeschooling mom, who has compiled dozens of free online enrichment opportunities that will take kids on fun journeys from Detroit to San Diego, up to Mars and back again.

 - Wishing you could get out for a walk on a bad-weather day?
 Wander around Yellowstone National Park in your PJs.

 - The WSU Dean of Students Office is currating a wide-ranging list of virtual activities the entire family will appreciate.